 Mentorship is well-recognized for shaping Early Career Researchers (ECRs) scientific careers and fostering leadership development.
 The workshop will cover the different facets of this mentor-mentee interaction through three sections that will help ECRs to forge and maintain fruitful mentor-mentee relationships.
 Section (1) "Why mentorship matters: evidence and strategies for success" will provide a comprehensive background on the benefits and key components of mentorship and shed light on the expectations encountered by mentors and mentees.
 Section (2) "Enhancing mentorship skills: from theory to practice" will seek to equip ECRs with practical directions and tips for effectively navigating the challenges of establishing and maintaining bidirectional relationships, while integrating mentorship strategies with diversity and inclusion initiatives.
 A list of recommended resources provided during the workshop will be available to participants.
-Section (3) will consist of an open discussion between the ECR audience, EMN members and invited panelists from academia and industry, including the perspective of mentees, their experiences, challenges and successes in mentorship with the panelists, EMN members and the rest of the audience.
+Section (3) will consist of an open discussion between the ECR audience, EMN members and invited panelists from academia and industry, including the perspective of mentees, their experiences, challenges and successes in mentoring relationships.
+This interactive discussion will offer the possibility of sharing experiences in mentorship with the panelists, EMN members and the rest of the audience.